cicirello/jacoco-badge-generator/README.md

 Although the default uses six colors and six coverage intervals, you can have as many or as few as you want.
 For example, if you want to use `green` regardless of percentage, you can set colors like this: `colors: green`.
 If you pass more colors than there are intervals, then the extra colors will be ignored.
+If you pass an empty list of colors, then the action will simply use the default colors.
+__The action does not do any validation of the colors that you pass.__

 ### `intervals`